ImLunaUwU/LunaHR/README.md

 #### Parameter configuration may come in the future, though is not currently a priority.

+^ It is a pain in the ass to do this with the current script.
+Might happen if I do a complete overhaul.

 The heart and text uses Poiyomi Toon, which you can get from Poi's Discord. https://discord.gg/poiyomi

+As of right now I will not add support for another service for gathering heart rate data, I will instead work to improve the current app and assets.